- Congratulations on the approval of your Study Away Proposal. This page will assist faculty leaders in months leading up to the final departure.

 - share your students success stories [here]

 - share your best practices around reflection, developing partnerships, gaining student buy-in, etc.

-- faculty must submit all reciepts and expense documentation
+- faculty must submit all receipts and expense documentation

 - any funds remaining in the account will be fully refunded back to the students

-- any incidents that occured during the experience must be reported
+- any incidents that occurred during the experience must be reported

 - submission of the Study Away Post-Trip Itinerary Changes Form